Looking for a secure, open-source password manager that doesn’t break the bank? Bitwarden could be just what you need.

 How secure and private is Bitwarden?

-Now that you’ve seen what Bitwarden can do, we need to talk about how well Bitwarden protects your security and privacy.
-Let’s start with security.
+Now that you’ve seen what Bitwarden can do, let’s talk about the two big questions: security and privacy.

 How much does Bitwarden cost?